Chintan0803/Todo_List/README.md

    - The backend includes basic security measures, such as input validation, to prevent common vulnerabilities.
    - CORS (Cross-Origin Resource Sharing) is implemented to control which domains can communicate with the API.

-This To-Do List application serves as a practical tool for personal task management while also demonstrating full-stack development practices.
-It showcases the integration of a React frontend with a Node.js/Express backend, RESTful API design, database integration with MongoDB, and responsive web design principles.

-Whether you're using this application to manage your daily tasks or exploring it as a learning resource for full-stack development, it provides a comprehensive example of modern web application architecture and implementation.